bowo-prasetyo/forkbuild/docs/Architecture.md

 - Time-based: newest builds nearby, older builds farther away.

 The renderer doesn't care.
 It asks the layout provider what to show, then loads the corresponding Documents via a Discovery layer.
+As of 0.1.26, World View loads one document at a time by direct navigation;
+a WorldLayoutProvider would extend this to ambient spatial streaming.

 Forking (0.1.24)